Kaiden-Gilbert/SourceAgent/Readme.md

 This project is actively maintained.
 If you encounter any bugs, experience unexpected behavior, or have feature recommendations to improve the agent, please reach out.

-**Maintainer:** Kaiden Gilbert
+**Maintainer:** Kaiden

-*There is no special copyright preventing yoou from using this code as your own as it is 100% vibe coded!*
+*There is no special copyright preventing you from using this code as your own.
+If you do Ensure that it connects to this Github if you are in the middle of creating your own to keep it functional!
+If you have your own git repo change the local Bootloader to that Git repositrory!*

-*Please submit all bug reports or feature requests via email or by opening an Issue in this repository.*
+*Please submit all bug reports or feature requests by opening an Issue in this repository.*

-*You can contact the developer aswell inside the application!*